An $\epsilon$-Regularity Theorem for Non-collapsed Ricci Flow: Introduction

-As an application, we prove the following estimate for singular K\"ahler Ricci solitons arising as singularity models of Fano K\"ahler Ricci flows.
+As an application, we give a new proof of the following estimate for singular K\"ahler Ricci solitons arising as singularity models of Fano K\"ahler Ricci flows.
+This was originally established in \cite[Theorem 4.31]{CW1}.
+The proof in \cite{CW1} relied on a rigidity property for projective K\"ahler manifolds \cite{donaldrigid}, whereas our proof uses ideas from \cite{ChNaber2} and only uses the Fano condition to verify that the finite energy condition is satisfied.
+For this reason, we expect our method may apply in more general situations.
 We refer the reader to Definition \ref{def:curvaturescale} for the precise definition of $r_{\operatorname{Rm}}$, which is a generalization of the curvature scale to singular spaces.

 \begin{Theorem} Suppose $(M^n,(g_t)_{t\in [0,T)})$ is a K\"ahler Ricci flow on a K\"ahler manifold $(M,J)$ whose initial K\"ahler class $\omega_0 := g(J\cdot,\cdot)$ satisfies $\omega_0 \in \lambda c_1(M)$ for some $\lambda>0$.
 There exists $C<\infty$ such that if $X$ denotes any Gromov-Hausdorff limit of $(M,(T-t)^{-\frac{1}{2}}d_{g_t})$ as $t \to T$, then